-Last fall I had the opportunity to test out both the Zeiss Victory Harpia 85 ($4600) and the Conquest Gavia 85 ($1999) spotting scopes.
+Last fall I had the opportunity to test out two Zeiss spotting scopes, the Victory Harpia 85 ($4600) and Conquest Gavia 85 ($1999).
 Obviously, the price point on these optics are quite different, but knowing the Zeiss name, I planned on both being great products.
 I was excited to put them through their paces and see what each had to offer.

 Appearance – First Impressions